activeadmin/activeadmin/docs/documentation.md

 # Getting Started

 Active Admin is released as a Ruby Gem.
 The gem is to be installed within a Ruby on Rails application.
-Active Admin does not provide authentification; this is done by other gems (e.g. devise).
+Active Admin does not provide authentication; this is done by other gems (e.g. devise).
 To install without any authentification, simply add the following to your Gemfile: